 There’s a bit of trash and rubble lately from hotel construction, but some high quality accommodation and restaurants are starting to spring up here.

 This is one of the bigger white sand beaches in south Bali.
-The walk down and back up is a killer, but you’re rewarded with a huge private beach and a cool shipwreck for pictures!
+The walk down and back up is a bit of a killer, but you’re rewarded with a huge private beach and a cool wooden shipwreck for pictures!

-This is a neat little hidden beach tucked into the cliffs in south Bali.
-It’s a popular spot for surfing, or you can just sip a fresh coconut and hang out on the white sand with the monkeys.
+Padang Padang is a popular spot for surfing, or you can just sip a fresh coconut and hang out on the white sand with the monkeys.

 This is one of the nicest beaches in south Bali.
 It has a long strip of white sand scattered with boulders, and not too many people.